anthonyamar/my-second-brain/Welcome in my mind 🧠.md

 I have an atypical, mostly passion driven, path.
 At the age of ten, I started playing music, which gave me the will of working as a musician very early.
 After succeeding \(in my opinion, it was a kind of success :-\)\) being a professional musician, I found myself in entrepreneurship, then, in programming and teaching.
 As an eternal undecided, I just did not choose between these passions and combine them all.

 Now I'm leading a [music tech company](https://www.studiomatic.co/en/), spending my time creating -mostly tech- products that can empower musicians.
-In my spare time, I'm collecting very [old books](Collecting%20old%20books.md), do [scuba diving](Scuba%20diving.md), then more recently, create a variety of online content while also learning real estate and trading.
+In my spare time, I'm collecting very [old books](Collecting%20old%20books.md), do [scuba diving](Scuba%20diving.md), then more recently, create a variety of online content while also learning [investment](My%20investment%20strategy.md).

 I consider myself as an internet offspring.
 I had the chance to access to computers very early in my life and I think it had a big influence on who I am right now.
 Like a lot of us, internet citizens, what I value the most is learning.
 Whatever the subject, whatever it takes, whatever it cost, money or time, what I like most is learning.
 That's, I think, the biggest reason of why I'm starting this "Limitless Exploration" project.